Borderland Beat: History and content

 In the 2010s, Borderland Beat started collaborating with journalists and crime reporters based in Mexico to give them a safer platform to share organized crime news.
-In Mexico, journalists avoided writing about drug cartel violence because they feared retribution from organized crime groups, and they used Borderland Beat to publish articles that they could not report on the mainstream Mexican media.
+In Mexico, journalists avoid writing about drug cartel violence because they fear retribution from organized crime groups.
+Borderland Beat provided an anonymous platform to publish articles that they could not report on in the mainstream Mexican media.
 Borderland Beat never had a physical office where drug cartels could carry out an attack, another factor that made it an attractive platform for crime reporters.
 In March 2010, Borderland Beat wrote an article titled "War on Information in Mexico", which covered violence against journalists and the rise of social media as a platform for news sharing.
 The following year, Borderland Beat published an article titled "Mexican Drug Cartel Kills Blogger" that highlighted the growing dangers of citizen journalists in Mexico's ongoing drug war.
 As bloggers started becoming a target by organized crime groups in Mexico, several international media outlets interviewed some of the BB reporters to share their experiences.
 The Daily Dot and MSNBC interviewed former Borderland Beat reporter "Overmex" and Der Spiegel interviewed "Gerardo".

 In 2011, Buggs decided to reveal his identity to confront the logistics of maintaining Borderland Beat and to help spread Borderland Beat's popularity.
 Buggs argued that by revealing his identity, this move would help media outlets identify the point of contact within Borderland Beat and avoid pursuing other reporters and try to uncover their identities.
 In November of that year, Buggs did his first interview with the Texas-based news outlet KRGV News.
 During the interview, Buggs discussed Borderland Beat's mission and violence against reporters. "[Borderland Beat] was intended to fill a voice that the media wasn't reporting,” Buggs said.
 "A lot of the narco cartels were targeting the media."

-Between December 2009 and June 2022, Borderland Beat has had 243,705,858 visits.
-It averages approximately 50,000 readers a day.
-Borderland Beat also had a Facebook account with 100,000 followers, but this page was closed in February 2020 for reportedly "violating community standards".
-Borderland Beat responded to the closure by stating that someone had reported their Facebook page and that they had never received a warning of any supposed violations.
-They claimed that they rarely uploaded gore videos and that those that they did were usually covered by Facebook with a warning notice.
-Borderland Beat posted articles from their main site on Facebook but also shared raw information that was sent to them from anonymous users.
-"The staff on Facebook reviewed the page and they felt the whole page violated the community standards and chose to just delete the whole page permanently.
-I find this move might have an ulterior motive", BB said in a statement.